Discover Dallas: A Comprehensive Travel Guide

 Dallas has a humid subtropical climate, marked by hot summers averaging 94.3 °F (34.6 °C) and mild winters with an average high of 57.4 °F (14.1 °C).
 Summer heat waves often exceed 100 °F (38 °C).
 Winters occasionally bring freezing temperatures and rare snowfall, with the lowest recorded at -8 °F (-22 °C) in 1899.
 Spring and fall offer variable temperatures, with spring highs at 75.9 °F (24.4 °C) and fall highs at 77.8 °F (25.4 °C).
 May is the wettest month, averaging 4.9 inches (124 mm), while January is the driest at 2.1 inches (53 mm) of precipitation.

-Climate of Dallas Texas is influenced by its proximity to the Gulf of Mexico, which brings warm and moist air to the city.
+The climate of Dallas, Texas, is influenced by its proximity to the Gulf of Mexico, which brings warm and moist air to the city.
 The city is also affected by the continental air masses from the north and west, which bring cold and dry air to the city.
 The interaction of these air masses causes severe weather events, such as thunderstorms, hail, tornadoes, and hurricanes.
-The city is located in the Tornado Alley, which is a region of the U.S. that is prone to tornadoes.
+The city is located in the Tornado Alley, a U.S. region prone to tornadoes.
 The most destructive tornado in Dallas history was the EF-3 tornado that struck on October 20, 2019, causing extensive damage and power outages.

 History

 Dallas grew rapidly as a transportation and commercial hub, thanks to its strategic location and the development of railroads, highways, and airports.
-The city also became a center of culture and education, with the establishment of several museums, universities, and theaters.
+The city also became a center of culture and education, establishing several museums, universities, and theaters.

 Dallas facts and history are preserved and showcased in various museums and landmarks, such as the Sixth Floor Museum at Dealey Plaza, the Dallas Holocaust and Human Rights Museum, the Dallas Museum of Art, the Perot Museum of Nature and Science, the Dallas World Aquarium, the Dallas Zoo, the Pioneer Plaza, the Reunion Tower, and the Fair Park.

-Dallas history museum is one of the best places to learn more about the city’s past and present.
-The museum is located in the Old Red Courthouse, a historic building that was built in 1892 and served as the seat of the Dallas County government until 1966.
+Dallas History Museum is one of the best places to learn more about the city’s past and present.
+The museum is located in the Old Red Courthouse, a historic building built in 1892 that served as the seat of the Dallas County government until 1966.

 Demography